Intermediaries, go-betweens, brokers, and middlemen:

 BlueCart Digital Storefront is a great example of this in the hospitality space.
 With an industry-leading digital catalog that takes care of online visual merchandising, customers can browse high-quality images of your products anytime they want.

 Marketplaces are also risk-free D2C solutions that naturally scale with the businesses they serve.
+There are also B2B online marketplace, so you can sell to both if you're so inclined.

 Facebook Marketplace is the best example of a community-driven D2C sales tool.
 B2B business can target potential buyers based on their interests and community membership versus purchasing behavior or content consumption.
 This applies to any interest-based forum as well.

-Some D2C sites use a subscription business model and charge a fee for access to their products.
+Some D2C sites use a subscription box business model and charge a fee for access to their products.
 Costco is a great example of this.
 They allow manufacturers to sell directly to consumers (both in-store and online), but with a subscription fee that subsidizes it.

 Benefits of Direct to Consumer Sales